angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 ### Round 7 vs. Alex on Moon Stompy

-Righty, despite the double walloping I was still feeing really good and had a small chance to eke in to the top thanks to great breakers if I could smash this one out.
+Righty, despite the double walloping I was still feeling really good and had a small chance to eke in to the top thanks to great breakers if I could smash this one out.
 My opponent snap keeps a 7 and I get a little scared as I have to go down to 5.
 But what a 5 it was!
 (And yes, of course I was on the play again).